-amount in column 2 x 100 = payroll factor percentage
+amount in column 2 amount in column 1 x 100 = payroll factor percentage

 In other words:

 - 1. Divide the total amount paid as compensation to employees in New Mexico during the tax year by the total amount paid as compensation to employees everywhere during the tax year. - 2.
 To find the payroll factor percentage, multiply the result by 100.